Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Analysis

 Different clustering algorithms present diverse characteristics in the hyperparameter auto-tuning process.
-The heterogeneity is summarised based on $bSI$ by a letter-value plot in Fig. 7.
-Letter-value plots display further letter values than Boxplots (i.e., display the median and quartiles only), which include more detailed information about the tails behaviour and afford more precise estimates of corresponding quantiles, thus are more appropriate for imbalanced data.
+The heterogeneity is summarised based on $bSI$ by letter-value plots in Fig. 7.
+Letter-value plots display more detailed information about the tails behaviour and afford more precise estimates of corresponding quantiles, thus are more appropriate for imbalanced data.

-From Fig. 7, it is found that: (1) the k-means++ and Ward tend to have stable results with different hyperparameter values, which implies they are more straightforward to use without sophisticated tuning, and (2) hyperparameter tuning has a greater impact on the performance of Birch and Fuzzy C means, which implies that the benefit is better results; meanwhile, without sophisticated tuning, worse results than k-means++ are likely to be obtained.
-Autocluster enables a straightforward framework to generate better clustering quality and hyperparameter values by automatic iterative optimisation.
+From Fig. 7, it is found that: (1) k-means++ and Ward tend to have stable results with different hyperparameter values, which implies they are more straightforward to use without sophisticated tuning, (2) hyperparameter tuning has a greater impact on the performance of Birch and Fuzzy C means, and (3) the benefit of sophisticated hyperparameter tuning is obvious, especially for Birch.
+AutoCluster enables an integrated framework to automatically generate the best clustering results.

 Besides, clustering ensemble presents a better overall performance in favour over the best stand-alone model, in both reliability and robustness.
-The end result can be constructed by a consensus function of majority voting, which iteratively adds the clustered labels generated by promising algorithms, and majority labels are specified as the final results.
-The decision boundary of the clustering ensemble is better and more convincing, even in the presence of noise and outlier points, on average.
-Nevertheless, these benefits come at a price, such as computation costs and complicated outputs interpretation.
+The end result can be constructed by a consensus function of majority voting, which iteratively adds the cluster labels generated by top-n algorithms, and assigns the majority as the end results.
+The decision boundary of the clustering ensemble is more convincing, even in the presence of noise and outliers, on average.